 If you have insurance that covers therapy, know going in what your deductible is, how many sessions per year the plan covers, what the coverage amount is per session, and if approval is required from your primary physician.
-Some companies offer to cover the cost of therapy through their employee plan, and some family insurance policies include mental health coverage.

 Many therapists are happy to work with you without insurance coverage, and many even offer a discount if you pay at the time of the session.
 Some do not take credit card payments but will take cash or checks.
 Most of them also set a sliding scale price based on your yearly income.
 Others offer payment plans.